UberBosser/UberEngine/README.md

 # UberEngine
-A minimalist 2D SDL game engine.
+A "minimalist" 2D SDL game engine.
 Also my starter C++ project.

 ### To Do list
 * Easy Collisions